BillSchofield/pair-programming-advice/README.md

 _Going Meta_: Discuss what is working for you and what isn't working so well.
 Have a 5 minute retro with your pair.
 Use this information to change how the two of your pair together.
 Communicate!

 # Anti-patterns
-_Superman_: He refuses to be impaired by a slow partner.
-He will hog the keyboard and save the world all on his own.
+_Superman_: They refuse to be impaired by a slow partner.
+They hog the keyboard and save the world all on their own.

-_Anti-Mentor_: As navigator, this senior developer leaves his junior partner without guidance.
+_Anti-Mentor_: As navigator, this senior developer leaves their junior partner without guidance.

 _Semi-Colon Pair -or- Backseat Driver_: Calls out typos, keyboard shortcuts, doesn't wait for you to complete your thoughts in code.